top of page

 • Example: "Identify two types of data collected by social media platforms."

-• Response: "1) User demographics 2) Browsing behavior"
+• Response: "1) User demographics 2) Browsing behaviour"

 Describe (2-3 marks)